Poul ak Nwa

 A northern Haitian specialty from Cap-Haïtien: tender pieces of chicken braised in a rich, glossy tomato-based sauce studded with whole cashew nuts.
 The cashews turn soft and buttery, thickening the sauce as it reduces.

 Poul ak nwa is the signature dish of Cap-Haïtien in the north, where cashew trees grow abundantly.
-The dish showcases the regional pride of the old colonial capital, and locals will tell you the best version is found only there, served at celebrations with rice and pikliz.
+It is a point of pride in the old colonial capital, and locals will tell you the best version is found only there, served at celebrations with rice and pikliz.

 Silky, sweet-savory tomato sauce clings to the chicken, while the cashews add a creamy, buttery crunch that softens into the sauce.
 There's a whisper of clove and a tropical richness unlike any other Caribbean chicken.